 Mean arterial pressure (also mean arterial blood pressure)

 is the average or mean pressure in the arteries.
 It decreases slightly towards the periphery.
-Due to the different length of a pulse pressure curve and the different pressure levels of systole and diastole, the calculation of the arithmetic mean is not sufficient.
+Due to the different lengths of a pulse pressure curve and the different pressure levels of systole and diastole, the calculation of the arithmetic mean is not sufficient.